Essential Questions for Designing Effective Solar Lighting Systems

 Area of Illumination

 The next key piece of information is the area of illumination.
-The area of illumination tells the person designing the lighting project how large of an area requires to have light.
-This can be as simple as a 5 foot by 8 foot sign, a 300 foot by 100 foot parking lot, 2 miles of a two-lane roadway, or a quarter-mile footpath.
+The area of illumination tells the person designing the lighting project how large an area needs light.
+This can be as simple as a 5-foot by 8-foot sign, a 300-foot by 100-foot parking lot, two miles of a two-lane roadway, or a quarter-mile footpath.
 Every one of those projects would require completely different solar lighting system designs.

 Sometimes, just knowing the area that needs to be illuminated isn’t quite enough information to provide the correct design.
 In these cases, an AutoCAD file may be requested.
 This provides information to the designer about any obstacles that are in the area, where light placement needs to be focused and much more.

-If an AutoCAD file isn’t available, Google Earth can be the next best tool to use when designing a light.
-Google Earth Pro allows you to not only see the site, but also the historical data, take measurements, see things in 3D, and so much more.
+If an AutoCAD file isn’t available, Google Earth can be the next best tool for designing a light.
+Google Earth Pro allows you to see the site and historical data, take measurements, see things in 3D, and so much more.

 Finally, there is the ability to work on a rough sketch.
-This is the least preferred method but still can give some details and allow for the overall understanding of the project to be realized.
+This is the least preferred method, but it can still provide some details and allow for the overall understanding of the project to be realized.

 System Operation